Accounting (ACTG)

 ACTG 428, ADVANCED AUDIT ANALYTICS, 4 Credits

-An advanced four-credit course covering audit theory, current audit practice and auditor professional skills.
-The equivalent of three credits (30 hours) relates to in-class activities, readings, presentations, research and group discussions of relevant advanced audit topics.
-The equivalent of one credit (10 hours) relates to understanding the use and future of data analytics in the audit profession.
+An advanced course covering audit theory, current audit practice and auditor professional skills.
+Includes in-class activities, readings, presentations, research and group discussions of relevant advanced audit topics.
+Understand the use and future of data analytics in the audit profession.
 Theory, current audit practice and auditor professional skills.

 ACTG 520, IT AUDITING, 4 Credits